 Toilet paper rolls and paper take out food drink trays make excellent containers for starting your seeds.
 This page explains using recycled cardboard for starting seeds.

 Many plastic containers work quite well for starting your seeds prior to spring planting.
-This is a guide about reuse plastic containers for seedlings.
+This is a page about reuse plastic containers for seedlings.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 When I am starting to grow plants indoors, I drill a couple of holes in an empty yogurt or juicy juice container (I cut the tops off) and use them as the pots.